Traveller Double Adventure 1: Shadows/Annic Nova

-Traveller Double Adventure 1: Shadows/Annic Nova is a 1980 role-playing game adventure for Traveller published by Game Designers' Workshop.
+Traveller Double Adventure 1: Shadows/Annic Nova are a pair of tabletop role-playing game adventures for Traveller, by Marc W. Miller, published in tête-bêche format by Game Designers' Workshop in 1980.

 Contents

-Shadows/Annic Nova is a double adventure providing two separate scenarios, with each beginning with a list of pre-generated characters, equipment and introductory material.
+Shadows/Annic Nova is a double adventure presenting two individual scenarios, with each beginning with introductory material including pre-generated characters and equipment.
+Shadows investigates an alien structure, and Annic Nova investigates a derelict spaceship.

 Reception

 Tony Watson reviewed Shadows/Annic Nova in The Space Gamer No. 29.
 Watson commented that "Overall, Shadows/Annic Nova is an interesting supplement for Traveller.
 The situations it describes should provide the players with a number of intriguing adventures, and even if the settings described aren't used exactly as given, they should provide an enterprising referee with enough ideas to set up a similar game scenario on his own.
 While Shadows/Annic Nova can easily be omitted from a player's Traveller collection, the dedicated referee will not want to be without it."